Kosmosaik/ClickToGetLoot/docs/ProgressCrawl_Technical_Summary_0.0.70d.md

 - Procedural exploration
 - Zone-based progression
 - Crafting / resource systems (future expansions)
-- Survival Mechanics
+- Survival Mechanics (hunger, thirst, disease, injuries)
 - Combat / Looting
 - Life Skills
 - World map navigation
-- Era-based advancement (primitive → fantasy → industrial → sci-fi)
+- Era-based advancement (primitive → fantasy → industrial → sci-fi (by looting puzzle pieces to complete puzzles that unlocks new eras and biomes)

 The player journey is built around **zones**—self-contained maps with unique layouts, challenges, and hidden areas—progressed one tile at a time.
 The world map ties zones together and represents the player's overland exploration.